nitinkc/nitinkc.github.io/_posts/systems_design/2024-01-15-Back-of-the-envelope-estimations.md

 * 4G/LTE - 30MBps to 100MBPS
 * LAN - 1 GBPS
 * 5G - to be introduced
+* 40Gbps (5GBps - GigaBytes per second) - network throughput for a good data center
+    - if i have a file of 5GB, it will take a second to transfer the file from one one node to the other

 Assume a good quality image of 1 MB
  * Thumbnail is 1/10th of the actual image -> 100 KB